Hellbender: Diet

 C. alleganiensis feeds primarily on crayfish and small fish, but also insects, worms, molluscs, tadpoles and smaller salamanders.
 A study conducted in 2017 found that larval hellbenders eat mayfly and caddisfly nymphs.
 One report, written by a commercial collector in the 1940s, noted a trend of more crayfish predation in the summer during times of higher prey activity, whereas fish made up a larger part of the winter diet, when crayfish are less active.
 There seems to be a specific temperature range in which hellbenders feed, as well: between 45 and 80 F. Cannibalism—mainly on eggs—has been known to occur within hellbender populations.
 One researcher claimed perhaps density is maintained, and density dependence in turn created, in part by intraspecific predation.
+When feeding on large prey items relative to themselves, it has been found that they use suction feeding.